kontent-ai/delivery-sdk-net/docs/retrieving-data/universal-item-retrieval.md

 > ⚠ This approach is experimental.
 It might contain breaking changes in the future.

-The `IDeliveryClient` interface supports fetching of universal content items.
-Which is basically content item(s) with elements being deserialized into the dictionary of elements and its linked item.
+The `IDeliveryClient` interface supports fetching the universal content items.
+Which is basically a form of representing content elements being deserialized into the dictionary of elements.
+And this universal item is retrieved as a part of universal response with its linked items.

 > See [Strongly model retrieval approach](../customization-and-extensibility/strongly-typed-models.md) for more strictly typed model retrieval.